KTH-SML/ltl_automaton_core/README.md

 # ltl_automaton_core

 ## Overview
 This metapackage provides an implementation of a LTL (Linear Temporal Logic) planner based on automaton graph.
+More information can be found on the [wiki](../../wiki) or in each package documentation.

 ### License
 TODO